Klocman/Bulk-Crap-Uninstaller/README.md

 ![preview](../gh-pages/assets/1.png)
 ![preview](../gh-pages/assets/4.png)

-To see a full list of quirks and features please visit the [official homepage](https://www.bcuninstaller.com/)!
+To see the full list of quirks and features please visit the [official homepage](https://www.bcuninstaller.com/)!